Survivor (franchise): Format

 Survivor, through its seasons and various international versions, has maintained the basic premise of the game despite several new rules and gameplay twists introduced in later seasons.
-In the game, the contestants, known as castaways, are split into tribes and assigned separate camps at the filming's location, typically a tropical setting.
-As a tribe, the castaways must survive the elements, construct shelter, build fire, look for water, and scrounge for food and other necessities for the entire length of the game, which is generally around 39 days for most versions including the American version, but has ranged from 20 days (as in the French special seasons) to over 150 days (as in some seasons of the Turkish edition).
+In the game, the contestants, known as castaways, are split into tribes and assigned separate camps at the filming location, typically a tropical setting.
+As a tribe, the castaways must survive the elements, construct shelter, build fire, look for water, and scrounge for food and other necessities for the entire length of the game, which is generally around 39 days for most versions including the American version, but has ranged from 20 days (as in some French special seasons) to over 150 days (as in some seasons of the Turkish edition).
 In the first half of the game, the tribes face off in challenges, some for rewards of food, shelter, or luxury items, while others are for immunity, preventing the winning tribe from having to go to the next Tribal Council.
 At Tribal Council, the tribes discuss the events of the last few days with the host asking questions, and then vote out one of their own players, eliminating them from the game.

 In the second half of the game, the tribes are merged into a single tribe, and challenges are played at an individual level for individual rewards and immunity.
 At subsequent Tribal Councils, those eliminated start to form the jury, who sit in on all subsequent Tribal Councils but otherwise do not participate.
 When only two or three castaways remain, those castaways attend the Final Tribal Council, where the jury is given the opportunity to ask them questions.
 After this, the jury members then vote to decide which of the remaining castaways should be declared the Sole Survivor and be awarded the grand prize.

 Episodes typically cover the events that occurred over two to three days since the start of the game or previous Tribal Council, including Challenges and events that occur at the tribes' camps.
 Each episode typically ends with the Tribal Council and the subsequent elimination of the voted-out player.
 The final episode will typically speed up the gameplay of the final couple of eliminations (which occur daily), followed by the Final Tribal Council on the final day of the completion.
 Many versions of the show will follow the final episode with a live reunion, during which the votes from the Jury are counted, and a "Sole Survivor" is declared, and the players reunite to discuss their experience on the island.

-The following description of the show is based primarily on the U.S. version of Survivor, though the general format applies to all international versions.
+The following description of the show is based primarily on the American version of Survivor, though the general format applies to all international versions.